peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the form of a hex string to an arbitrary-precision integer.    public static EInteger HexToEInteger(string
+The following example (C#) converts a number in the orm of a hex string to an arbitrary-precision integer.     public static EInteger HexToEInteger(string hexString) {  // Parse the
-    hexString) {
-    // Parse the hexadecimal string as an arbitrary-precision integer.
-Will
-    // throw a FormatException if the parsing fails var bigInteger = EInteger.fromRadixString(hexString, 16);
-    // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
-    throw new FormatException("negative hex string");
+    hexadecimal string as an arbitrary-precision integer.
+Will  // throw a FormatException if the parsing fails var bigInteger = EInteger.fromRadixString(hexString, 16);  // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) { throw new FormatException("negative hex string"); } return bigInteger; }
-    }
-    return bigInteger;
-    }

 <b>Parameters:</b>